brandur/sorg/content/nanoglyphs-drafts/010-monterey.md

 ---

 What’s all that got to do with software?
-Not much, but to fit the somber feeling evoked by the Pacific's frigid depths, I’ve selected some amazing pieces that showcase some of software’s darker aspects.
+Not much, but to fit the somber feeling evoked by the Pacific's icy depths, I’ve selected some amazing pieces that showcase some of software’s darker aspects.

 A sin that the computing blogosphere could fairly be accused of is cheerleading to a fault.
 In sharp contrast to the internet at large, it’s quite common to present new technologies and new practices in an unequivocally positive light to build hype around them, but less common to later talk about their problems as those become known.
-The generally positive spin is mostly a good thing as generates interest and catalyzes discovery, but it presents a distorted view to potential new adopters.
+The generally positive spin is mostly a good thing as generates interest and catalyzes discovery, but presents a distorted view to potential adopters.
 In this edition we’re briefly going to put a finger on the other side of the scale.

 ---